KASLR Bypasses

 | 22H2 (2022) | ~8 bits | ETW pointer leak fixes.
 Multiple info disclosure CVEs patched. |

-- Medium-IL NtQuerySystemInformation still returns some kernel information, though the most sensitive classes are restricted.
+Medium-IL NtQuerySystemInformation still returns some kernel information to non-sandboxed processes, though the most sensitive classes have been progressively restricted.